Facebook Pixel Presidential Speaker Series | Western Kentucky University

 Guest Information

-Dr. Genova's presentation is FREE and open to WKU students, faculty, staff and the public; no ticket needed.
+Dr. Twenge's presentation is FREE and open to WKU students, faculty, staff and the public; no ticket is needed.
 Doors will open at Van Meter Auditorium at 6:15 p.m.
 Seating is limited and will be available on a first-come, first-served basis until capacity is reached.

-Food and drink are not permitted in the auditorium, and recording or photography of any kind is prohibited during the presentation.
+Food and drinks are not permitted in the auditorium, and recording or photography of any kind is prohibited during the presentation.

-At the conclusion of the 50-minute presentation, there will be an opportunity for questions.
-If you have a question at that time, please remain seated, raise your hand, and wait for a moderator to assist with a microphone.
+At the conclusion of the 55-minute presentation, there will be an opportunity for questions.
+If you wish to ask a question at that time, please remain seated, raise your hand and wait for a moderator to assist with a microphone.

-General parking is available in Cherry Lot, Hub Lot and the Alumni Square Garage.
+General parking is available in Hub Lot and the Alumni Square Garage.

 Disability parking is available in Old Fort Lot and Potter Lot.